jordifierro/rails-api-base/README.md

 (you have to activate it for your project to use it).

-#### Users Management and Token Authentication
+#### Users Management
-Almost every api requires users, sessions and authentications, so it's really useful to add this feature to our base app.
+Almost every api requires users, sessions and authentications, so this is the most important feature of this app.
-The chosen solution uses `has_secure_token` with a custom implementation to handle sessions by token.
+The chosen solution uses `has_secure_token` and `has_secure_token` with a custom implementation to handle sessions and users:

+* Create and delete users.
+* Login and logout users.
+* Authenticate users by token.
+* Confirm email with sending an email with token.
+* Reset password when forgotten with email verification.

 A token is returned when the users login and it has to be set to `headers['Authorization']` on later requests to authenticate them.